Jersey Zoo: History

 In May 2011, a new visitor centre and restaurant was officially opened by Princess Anne.
-Access to the zoo is not required for access to the restaurant.
-A webcam service has been recently developed at Durrell Wildlife Park.
+A webcam service has been recently developed at the zoo.
 Cameras have been installed in the meerkat enclosure, as well as in those of the Telfair's skinks, the Livingstone's fruit bats and in the Kirindy Forest, the home of a rare and colourful bird collection.
 The webcam lets viewers to those species at times when they are often inaccessible, including watching the fruit bats during the evening when they are most active.
 In 2015 an infant silverback gorilla named Indigo who lived at the park was chosen to be the mascot of the 2015 Island Games which were held on the island.

 Exhibits

 Jewels of the Forest

 Opened in 2004, this exhibit houses various Asian birds such as: